 Finding: Complies with Condition.
-The applicant shall provide an Erosion Prevention and Sedimentation Control Plan which meets the requirements of the City of Oregon City public works standards for erosion and sediment control.
+The applicant shall obtain an Erosion control permit prior to commencement of any earth disturbing activities.
+The applicant shall provide an Erosion Prevention and Sedimentation Control Plan prior to issuance of an erosion control permit.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.